Jim Taszarek, Managing Director, will present at the 2017 Public Radio in Mid America (PRIMA) Spring Conference

 Evolving technologies and communications platforms make effective prospecting more complex than it used to be.
 We share tips for adapting to the changing forms of communication to cultivate and grow your account list.
 We cover tactics for increasing your account list in areas both known and new to public media, whether you’re operating on a shoestring budget or have access to subscription-based tools to help.

 Friday, August 12, 4:15pm-5:15pm

 Bob Dea | Vice President Corporate Underwriting, PBS SoCal, Los Angeles

 Bring your humility and share what you wish you hadn’t done this year.
 We all make mistakes; it’s learning from them that counts.
 In this interactive end-of-conference session we take the chance to laugh with and learn from each other.
 We break into groups for networking and discussion, and then reconvene to award prizes for the best worst ideas of 2016!

 About Market Enginuity

-Market Enginuity is a privately owned business that has been providing outsourced local corporate sponsorship sales for public radio and television stations since 1999, currently serves 17 public media clients, and is headquartered in Phoenix, Arizona.
+Market Enginuity has specialized in corporate sponsorship for public media since 1999, and is headquartered in Phoenix, Arizona.